aaronsheldon/albertahealthservices/21779/ScopeofWork.md

 ## Tasks
 The following tasks have to be undertaking to fulfill the request:

-1. Deliever a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the vital statistics information of the cohort in a separate file for download.
+1. Deliver a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the vital statistics information of the cohort in a separate file for download.
    - [ ] Engineer a query to resolve vital statistics to one record per person by picking the latest edit and only for a specified cohort.
    - [ ] Engineer a workflow of `upload->query->download`.
    - [ ] Unit test the workflow to ensure basic functionality.